Ztrimus/ResumeFlow/README.md

 <br>For **Video Demonstration** visit the YouTube link: https://youtu.be/Agl7ugyu1N4

 Project can be:
- - Access as a **Web Tool** from https://job-aligned-resume.streamlit.app/
+ - Access as a **Web Tool** from https://resumeflow.streamlit.app/
  - Install as a **Python Package** from https://pypi.org/project/zlm/
- - download as **Source Code** from https://github.com/Ztrimus/job-llm.git
+ - Download as **Source Code** from https://github.com/Ztrimus/job-llm.git

 All other known bugs, fixes, feedbacks, and feature requests can be reported on the [GitHub issues](https://github.com/Ztrimus/job-llm/issues) page.